TempeHS/2025SE-Cameron.L-Major/README.md

 - Securely manage accounts with Two-Factor Authentication (2FA)
 - View progress with a fun, gamified interface

+Functional Requirements:
+- User Authentication: Users can register, log in, and log out securely.
+Two-factor authentication (2FA) via Google Authenticator is implemented.

+- Password Recovery: Users can request a password reset link via email.
+Reset tokens expire after a limited time.

+- Study Timer: Users can start, pause, and reset study sessions.
+Study time is tracked and saved in real time.

+- Experience Points (XP) System: XP is awarded based on study time.
+Achievements unlock when XP thresholds are met.

+- Leaderboard: Users are ranked based on XP for today, this week, and all-time.
+Podium system highlights top users.

+- Security: All sensitive data is securely hashed and stored.
+Input validation and sanitization to prevent injection attacks.

+Non-Functional Requirements:
+- The system should respond to user actions within 2 seconds.
+Study time and leaderboard updates happen in real time.

+- The app should operate continuously without crashes during normal use.
+Data integrity must be maintained even under concurrent user access.

+- The interface is intuitive and easy to navigate for target users.
+Responsive design to support desktop, tablet, and mobile devices.

+- Use of strong password hashing and session management.
+Protection against common web vulnerabilities (SQL injection, XSS, CSRF).

+- Codebase is modular and well-documented for future enhancements.
+Use of reusable components and clear separation of concerns.
 ---

 ## Final Gantt Chart